What is peripheral neuropathy?

 Symptoms of peripheral neuropathy can occur slowly over time.
 The most common ones are:

-- Numbness, tightness, and tingling, especially in the legs, hands, and feet.
+- Numbness, tightness, and tingling.
+This most often happens in the legs, hands, and feet.

 - Burning, shooting, or stabbing pain in the legs, hands, and feet.
 Often the pain is worse at night.